DevRafaelLuz/DevRafaelLuz/README.md

 # 💫 About Me:
-In the past three years, I have focused on learning and improving my skills and competencies in the IT field.
+In the last years, I have focused on learning and improving my skills and competencies in the IT field.
 I started with a basic course in Computer Assistance, then took a technical course in Systems Development, and today I am studying a Bachelor’s degree in Computer Science.

 ## 🌐 Socials: